poemm/bigint_experiments/wasm/README.md

 ### Wabt

-We use wabt to transform between wasm binary and text format.
-Specifically `wasm2wat` and `wat2wasm`.
-And, optionally, we use `wasm-interp` to execute the wasm.
-You can download a release of wabt binaries, or compile it as follows.
+We use wabt's `wasm2wat` and `wat2wasm` to transform between wasm binary and text format.
+And, optionally, we use wabt's `wasm-interp` to execute the wasm.
+You can download a release of these wabt executables, or compile them as follows.

 ```
 git clone https://github.com/webassembly/wabt.git       #18MB